EternityForest/AnyoneCanDoIt/MathELI5.md

 while you are away from a smart phone, so for the purposes of getting by without actually understanding it, this is entirely a computer's job.

-## Variables

-Variables are placeholders, usually a number, for something you don't know yet.

-Often they the "Inputs and outputs" of a formula, allowing you to state an equation that describes something general, even if you don't know the specific numbers you will need to input until, you actually measure them.

-I think they are also like the english "So and so" for an unknown person, or "Such and such" for and unknown thing, which someone might use when making aan abstract, general statement that isn't about any particular person, but *is* about people in general.

-They are often a single letter, but can also be words or symbols.

 ### Programming